 The Family Medicine Institute (FMI) serves patients from Augusta and surrounding rural areas.
 Located nearby is the state-managed Riverview Psychiatric Center, which provides involuntary inpatient care to individuals in psychiatric distress.
 This geographic proximity and the enhanced level of community supports for persons living with mental illness has contributed to more notable exposure to patients with chronic mental health issues for providers at the FMI.
 Maine Dartmouth Family Practice is located at the Thayer Center for Health in Waterville, a comprehensive outpatient care center approximately 20 miles from our regional hospital.
 It has a more rural setting and a slightly smaller patient volume; thus it has fewer providers and staff.
 Each site has its own “personality” – visiting both during the interview day is helpful in discerning between the two.
 Both have excellent faculty and staff, deliver team-based care with behavioral health, nurse care manager, and social worker support, and provide good exposure to a wide variety of medical conditions.

 After the Match is completed, we contact each incoming resident to ask about their preference for one site or the other (Waterville or Augusta).
 The sites do not have separate Match numbers.
-Resident preference is paramount in the assignment process, but an attempt is also made to balance gender of providers and osteopathic/allopathic training between the sites.
+Resident preference is paramount in the assignment process, but an attempt is also made to balance osteopathic/allopathic training between the sites.
 For the next three years, residents see their family medicine office patients at their assigned center but are together for didactics and other aspects of training.